Snowdon,Sandwiches and a Soggy Sock

 The he I am referring to is the parking warden we met earlier, warning us to ‘be careful in this weather.
 The trains aren’t even attempting it today.’

-And the We is Alex and I, huddled together, backs pressed up against the damp, mossy wall of the railway bridge, hands shaking as we sip from a shared thermos, two thirds of the way up Mount Snowdon.
+And the we is Alex and I, huddled together, backs pressed up against the damp, mossy wall of the railway bridge, hands shaking as we sip from a shared thermos, two thirds of the way up Mount Snowdon.
 We have come so far, but the fog has closed in, and the wind is threatening to knock us all the way back down to Llanberis village.
-The returning walkers ambling past us all have disappointment etched on their face, as they declare the summit impossible to reach in this wind.
+The returning walkers ambling past all have disappointment etched on their face, as they declare the summit impossible to reach in this wind.

 ‘Oh well, we’ll come back and do it another time.’